ch4r10t33r/ERCs/ERCS/erc-new.md

 ## Specification

+This proposal introduces the following updates to improve security and provide forward compatibility with post-quantum cryptographic standards:

+1. **Key Derivation Function (KDF)**
+   - Replaces PBKDF2 with more secure, memory-hard alternatives:
+     - `argon2id` (preferred)
+     - `scrypt` (as a fallback with tuned parameters)

+2. **Authenticated Encryption**
+   - Encryption must use an AEAD (Authenticated Encryption with Associated Data) scheme:
+     - `aes-256-gcm`
+     - or `xchacha20-poly1305`
+   - MAC (message authentication code) is integrated into the encryption tag, eliminating the need for a separate field

+3. **Key Size**
+   - Encryption key length is increased to 256 bits (from the previous 128-bit standard)

+4. **Post-Quantum Declaration**
+   - Introduces a `quantum_secure: true` flag to explicitly indicate use of post-quantum

 ### Version

 This document introduces version `5` of the keystore format.

-### Key Changes from EIP-2335

-- KDF must be `argon2id` or highly tuned `scrypt`
-- Encryption must use `aes-256-gcm` or `xchacha20-poly1305` (AEAD)
-- MAC is integrated via authenticated encryption tag
-- Key size increased to 256 bits
-- Adds `quantum_secure: true` flag

 ### JSON Schema